gilbarbara/web-session/README.md

     href: '/',
     referrer: ''
   },
+  data: { // if using the optional data parameter with update
+    something: true
+  }
   history: [ // the different campaigns the user has entered in your site
     {
       createdAt: '2000-01-01T00:15:00.000Z',